foxxyz/ws-plus/README.md

 On emission, the listening function will be called with the `ServerClient` instance of the newly connected client.

+#### Event: `'disconnect'`

+Special event emitted when a client disconnects from the server.

+On emission, the listening function will be called with the `ServerClient` instance of removed client.

 #### `server.broadcast(action : String, data : Any, skipClient? : ServerClient) : Promise`

 Broadcast a message to all clients.